Kicknride/KnR-WP-Theme/readme.txt

 == KNR-WP-THEME THEME HOMEPAGE ==
-By default, WordPress site will takes you to Blog as your Homepage but in order to get the KnR-WP-Theme Theme Homepage, you have to go to Pages > Add New page.
+By default, WordPress site will takes you to Blog as your Homepage but in order to get the KnR Theme Homepage, you have to go to Pages > Add New page.
 Here you can add title as Home and select the template as Frontpage.
 Then Save the page, assign that page to frontpage via settings and all done...!!!

 == KNR-WP-THEME THEME OPTION PANEL ==

 Go to Appearance > Customize.
-Click on KnR-WP-Theme Theme Option where you will get the following sections for the homepage to set.
+Click on KnR Theme Option where you will get the following sections for the homepage to set.

-*** KnR-WP-Theme Theme Option ***
+*** KnR Theme Option ***

 1. Theme Logo:
 You can replace the default theme logo with your own logo by uploading.
 Uploaded image size must be 200px width and 52px height for the logo.